-If you can’t agree with HMRC over how much the penalty should be, they’ll issue a ‘determination notice’.
+If you cannot agree with us over how much the penalty should be, we will issue a ‘determination notice’.
 This will state how much the penalty should be, based on HMRC’s best judgement.
-If you still don’t agree you can appeal.
+If you still do not agree you can appeal.

-You can’t appeal against a late payment interest charge
+You cannot appeal against a late payment interest charge

 Appealing against a penalty